miki998/YoloV3_Annotation_Tool/README.md

 The goal is to create text files in darknet yolo format that will be fed to training to the CNN.
 Below is explained pretty much how to use the functionalities.
-Disclaimer: Credits to ManivannanMurugavel/, you can find his repo here [documentations](https://github.com/ManivannanMurugavel/Yolo-Annotation-Tool-New-) .
+Disclaimer: Credits to ManivannanMurugavel , you can find his repo here [documentations](https://github.com/ManivannanMurugavel/Yolo-Annotation-Tool-New-) .
 This repos is somewhat a correction of his repo, as being busy probably did he not notice the issue I raised about not displaying the whole picture.

 ## General Prerequisites